joelpurra/shell-keystroke-animator/README.md

 ## Usage

+Quickly focus another application/window, where you want your keystrokes to go and animation be created from, as soon as you've started `keystroke-animator`.

-Running the software creates a series of `.png` images, and an `output.gif`.
+Running the software creates a series of `.png` images, and an `output.gif` in the same folder you started it from (`$PWD`).

 ```bash
 cat "my-keys.txt" | keystroke-animator [--no-shadow] [countdown [keysleep [linesleep [endsleep]]]]
 ```

 - `my-keys.txt` Sequence of keys/characters to read from `stdin` and then "type", one by one.
 - `--no-shadow` Turn off application window shadows (optional).
 Useful if the background of the window isn't white.